bobmahalo/DTCC/Tradeserv.md

 https://osttra.com/trade-processing-for-credit/

-[[Novation]] has recently come up in another area in the tock market plumbing.
+[[Novation]] has recently come up in another area in the stock market plumbing.